RainCandyTech/FPArchiveIndex/README.md

 |2/16/2021|50.0.20.183|:heavy_multiplication_x:|:heavy_check_mark:(x64)|
 |3/16/2021|50.0.20.338|:heavy_check_mark:(x86)|:heavy_multiplication_x:|

-## Flash Player China Edition by ZhongCheng (General Consumer Edition)
+## Flash Player Consumer Edition by ZhongCheng Network (Chinese Mainland)
 ### Introduction
 In February 28, 2018, Adobe announced the exclusive partner of Flash Player in China Mainland: 2144 and its subsidiary ZhongCheng Network.</br>
 Starting from version 30, they started to distribute a China-Specific version of Flash Player.</br>
-On their "Flash Player China Official Website", they provide online installers of Flash Player for Windows users,</br>
-and offline installers for Mac and Linux users.</br>
+On their "Flash Player China Official Website", they provide online installers of Flash Player for Windows users, and offline installers for Mac and Linux users.</br>
 Unfortunately, they decided to stop offering Linux binaries for general users in May 2021.</br>
 (They will continue to offer Linux binaries for paid enterprise user.)</br>
 The last Linux version is v34.0.0.137.</br>